danielbodnar/awesome-stars/BY-LANG.md

 - [cvat-ai/cvat](https://github.com/cvat-ai/cvat) - Annotate better with CVAT, the industry-leading data engine for machine learning.
 Used and trusted by teams at any scale, for data of any scale.
 - [continuedev/continue](https://github.com/continuedev/continue) - ⏩ Open-source VS Code and JetBrains extensions that enable you to easily create your own modular AI software development system
 - [context-labs/autodoc](https://github.com/context-labs/autodoc) - Experimental toolkit for auto-generating codebase documentation using LLMs
-- [open-metadata/OpenMetadata](https://github.com/open-metadata/OpenMetadata) - Open Standard for Metadata.
-A Single place to Discover, Collaborate and Get your data right.
+- [open-metadata/OpenMetadata](https://github.com/open-metadata/OpenMetadata) - OpenMetadata is a unified platform for discovery, observability, and governance powered by a central metadata repository, in-depth lineage, and seamless team collaboration.
 - [shadcn-ui/ui](https://github.com/shadcn-ui/ui) - Beautifully designed components that you can copy and paste into your apps.
 Accessible.
 Customizable.
 Open Source.
 - [akshata29/entaoai](https://github.com/akshata29/entaoai) - Chat and Ask on your own data.
 Accelerator to quickly upload your own enterprise data and use OpenAI services to chat to that uploaded data and ask questions
 - [dissorial/doc-chatbot](https://github.com/dissorial/doc-chatbot) - Document chatbot — multiple files, topics, chat windows and chat history.
 Powered by GPT.